 560 North Academy Street, Greenville, SC 29601

 My kids and I love wandering around the gardens at Kilgore-Lewis House.
 There’s something old fashioned and whimsical about this place–and my son is positive fairies live there.
 Both natural and landscaped areas, grassy meadows, a pond, a creek and some picturesque bridges make for a beautiful place to walk around and enjoy nature.
 The gardens are considered a certified backyard habitat and there is plenty of wildlife to be seen, including chipmunks, squirrels and lots of birds.
 Both the house and garden are free to visit, and docents are available for tours.
-The Council of Garden Clubs does ask that visitors wear a mask during guided tours of the house due to COVID-19.

 Gardens at Roper Mountain Science Center